Population health nurse discuses health of older adult patient and family member in their home.

 Advance Practice Badger Nurses in Action

-Ashley Smith, RN, shares how the UW–Madison DNP program helped her become a change agent in nursing.
+Ashley Smith, MSN, RN, PHN, DNPx26, shares how the UW–Madison DNP program helped her become a change agent in nursing.
 The program’s flexible online learning, personalized faculty support, and unique clinical placements equipped her to lead and innovate in healthcare.
 She values nurse leadership, peer collaboration, and the strong community within her cohort, highlighting the cutting-edge curriculum for real-world success.

 Student & Alumni Stories